 - Dangerous hobbies – Activities like auto racing may not be covered

-- War/terrorism – Death from acts of war are sometimes excluded
+- War/terrorism – Death from acts of war is sometimes excluded

 - Aviation – Certain life policies exclude private plane accidents